Grab FREE Ebook on Getting the First 1K Visits To Your Website

 - Enable 2 Factor Authentication.
 Two Factor Authentication adds another layer of security to your site.
-What 2 Factor Authentication does is to require a unique code every time a user tries to login to your WordPress.
+What 2 Factor Authentication does is require a unique code every time a user tries to log in to your WordPress.

-Generally, Google Analytics helps you to track the behaviour of users (traffic) on your Tech blog.
+Generally, Google Analytics helps you to track the behavior of users (traffic) on your Tech blog.

-You need to keep track of such information if you want to make professional assessments for your Tech blog.
+You need to keep track of such information to make professional assessments for your Tech blog.